Sebastian-Montoya-B/Alpha-PDI/README.md

 ## (2) genfun

-Computes the other generality indices calculated in our study for an interaction matrix (or vector) and its resource abundance vector.
+Computes the other indices of generalization calculated in our study for an interaction matrix (or vector) and its resource abundance vector.

 ### Arguments